 1. We might be biased but our favourite stretch of the Liffey for strolling – with views of the Jeanie Johnston famine replica ship, the Dublin Convention Centre and Samuel Beckett bridge – is just on our doorstep in the IFSC.
 The Grand Canal also begins in our ‘hood: known as the Silicon Docks, this area is popular with high-tech multinationals and locals alike, and it’s lovely for a wee wander of a weekend morning.

 2. A great spot in which to spend a Sunday is the Hugh Lane Gallery on Parnell Square North (beside the Garden of Remembrance, which is also free, and ideal for some quiet contemplation).
-Not only can you browse the various exhibitions and collections, including the Francis Bacon studio, but you can take in a free concert or tour on the Sabbath.
+Not only can you browse the various exhibitions and collections, including the Francis Bacon studio, but you can take in a free public events such as Sunday Sketching.

 3. Dublin’s parks are a fantastic free resource.
 Feed the ducks in St Stephen’s Green, look out for deer in the Phoenix Park or explore the local art that’s hung for sale round Merrion Square each Sunday.
 And if you’re the athletic type, Parkrun Ireland holds free, timed, 5 km runs every week in parks across Dublin.
 Find more info and register for your first run here.

 4. The Botanic Gardens in Glasnevin, just 3 km from the city centre, are well worth a visit: they house a beautiful collection of flowers, plants, trees and the National Herbarium, as well as hosting various workshops and events.
 It’s open year-round and, like everything on this list, admission is free.